Steak Au Poivre

 Pat the steaks dry and, if they are thick, gently press them down so that they are about 1-1/2 inches tall.
 Season the steaks all over with the crushed peppercorns and salt, pressing to make sure the seasoning adheres.

 In a large stainless steel or cast iron skillet, heat the oil over medium-high heat.
-When the oil is hot and shimmering, add the steaks and cook about 4 to 5 minutes on the first side, until nicely browned.
+When the oil is hot and shimmering, add the steaks.

-Flip the steaks and cook for 4 to 5 minutes more.
+Cook about 4 minutes on each side, turning only once, for medium-rare (or about 5 minutes per side for medium).
 Transfer the steaks to a plate and tent with foil.

 Pour off the excess fat from the pan but do not wipe clean.
 Lower the heat to medium-low and add the butter and shallots.